How can I access resources in a peered VPC over Client VPN?

 - Create or identify a VPC with at least one subnet.
 Find the subnet in the VPC that you plan to associate with the Client VPN endpoint, and then note its IPv4 CIDR ranges.
-For more information, see VPCs and subnets.
+For more information, see Subnets for your VPC.

 - Identify a suitable CIDR range for the client IP addresses that doesn't overlap with the VPC CIDR.

 - Review the limitations and rules for Client VPN endpoints.

 To provide access to resources in a peered VPC:

 - Create a VPC peering connection between the VPCs.